zutxo/sigma-book/src/part10/ch31-performance-engineering.md

 ## Data-Oriented Design

-Structure data for cache efficiency:
+Structure data for cache efficiency.
+The Array-of-Structs to Struct-of-Arrays transformation is a semantics-preserving isomorphism: `Array[n](A × B) ≅ Array[n](A) × Array[n](B)`.
+Both represent the same data with identical behavior, but different memory layouts yield dramatically different cache performance:

 ```zig
 /// Bad: Array of Structs (AoS) - poor cache locality for iteration